apache/nuttx/README.txt

   instructions assume that you are at a bash command line prompt in either Linux or in Cygwin shell.

-  UPDATE: The last time I installed EVERTHING, the download was about 5GiB.
+  UPDATE: The last time I installed EVERYTHING, the download was about 5GiB.
 The server I selected was also very slow so it took over a day to do the whole install!